 WhiteHat Security Inc. will begin offering its own Web site vulnerability report.
 The report, titled the "Web Application Security Risk Report," will focus on e-commerce, financial services, health care and high-tech sites.
 It will offer a high-level view of vulnerabilities affecting enterprise Web sites and explains the likelihood of vulnerabilities existing on those sites.

 WhiteHat is creating the report in response to hackers' increased attacks on Web applications.
-WhiteHat research reveals that eight out of 10 Web sites have serious flaws, including
+WhiteHat research reveals that eight out of 10 Web sites have serious flaws, including cross-site scripting and SQL injection, making them susceptible to malicious attack.
+Common business logic flaws, such as insufficient authorization, that are often undetected but can lead to customer account compromise, top the list as well.

 The company is able to create this report thanks in part to the hundreds of Web sites it assesses each moth using its Sentinel service.
 By sharing its findings, companies will gain a clearer picture of the security issues affecting their Web sites today, WhiteHat said.
 This data will also help companies realize the possible business impact of these attacks and how to prevent them from occurring.